CerebroVasconcelos/zf2-zfcuser-zfcrbac/README.md

 Introduction
 ------------
-This is a simple, skeleton application using the ZF2 MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with ZF2.
+This is a simple development code for ZF2 ACL using Zfc-User(Doctrine) and Zfc-Rbac

 Installation